 Giving children the opportunity for play-based balance training is the very philosophy behind Rampline's motor skill park concept.
 A number of primary schools have good experiences with introducing a motor skill park in the schoolyard for the benefit of the children.

 - The motor skill park works for all ages.
 Children do not outgrow the equipment.

 - Unsurpassed stimulation of supporting muscles, balance and motor skills.

 - Excellent safety: Exciting devices that gives that tickle in the stomach, even if the fall height is low.

 - Simple and thoughtfully designed devices that can be used in many different ways.
 Such devices facilitates creative play and nourish the children's urge to explore.
 Therefore children do not get bored, but will constantly rediscover the playground.

-- Low profile: The balance park does not tower in the landscape.
+- Low profile: The motor skill park does not tower in the landscape.
 It fits in nicely in most places.

 - Universal design: Low height and easy access to the devices means that everyone can participate regardless of function level.

 - Sustainable design: Robust equipment designed with care for the environment.
 Wise material choices and replaceable parts provide a long life.